-- List any other application requirements specific to transfer applicants: Freshman & Transfer applicants who have fewer than 56 semester or 84 quarter units of transferable college credit must submit scores, unless exempt (See Eligibility Index on Page 526) from either the ACT or the SAT I of the college board. - D9 List application priority, closing, notification, and candidate reply dates for transfer students.
+D8 List any other application requirements specific to transfer applicants: Freshman & Transfer applicants who have fewer than 56 semester or 84 quarter units of transferable college credit must submit scores,

+D9 List application priority, closing, notification, and candidate reply dates for transfer students.
 If applications are reviewed on a continuous or rolling basis, place a check mark in the "Rolling admission" column.